TanukiSharp/MHArmory/MHArmory.Search/Documentation/README.md

 }
 ```

 - `Name`: The name of the extension.
-It doesn't have to be unique but it is better to make it a bit verbose in order to avoid confusion with possible other extensions.
+It has to be unique among other extension included in **Armory**.
+It is recommended to make it a bit verbose in order to avoid confusion with possible other extensions.

 - `Author`: The name of the extension author.
 Either your real name, or the name of your GitHub account, or a pseudonym, up to you.

 - `Description`: The description of the extension, can be used to describe the nature of the algorithm.

-- `Version`: This property is purely descriptive and no rules are enforce.
+- `Version`: This property is purely descriptive and no rules are enforced.
 Simply avoid going down or changing things without incrementing the version.
 Don't be afraid to reach crazy high version number if needed.

 ### ISolver